Who Is This Credit Card Best For?

 Hits the road often, whether for work or play See more cards

-If your small business spends a lot on travel but not enough to justify a card with a premium annual fee, the Amex Business Green Rewards Card might have caught your eye.
-It does pay 2 points per $1 on eligible travel expenses and the annual fee is a modest $95 (and waived in the first year).
+If your small business spends a lot on travel through American Express but not enough to justify a card with a premium annual fee, the Amex Business Green Rewards Card might catch your eye.
+It does offer 2 points per $1 if you book travel through the American Express travel portal and the annual fee is a modest $95 (and waived in the first year).

-However, with competing cards like the Chase Ink Business Preferred or the Spark Cash from Capital One, you’ll earn bonus rewards on a much wider variety of purchases (and in some cases at a higher rate per dollar).
-And even the Blue Business Plus, another option from American Express, offers more encompassing rewards and charges no annual fee.
+However, with competing cards like the Chase Ink Business Preferred or the Spark Miles from Capital One (both charge a $95 annual fee) you’ll earn bonus rewards on a much wider variety of purchases from your choice of retailers and travel providers (and in some cases at a higher rate per dollar).
+And even the Blue Business Plus, another option from American Express, offers more encompassing rewards and doesn’t charge an annual fee.
 Plus, you’ll likely need excellent credit to get the Business Green Rewards Card, whereas the recommended credit for competitors is just good.

-Charge cards can be handy for two reasons: Unlike a credit card, they don’t have a set credit limit and they typically require you to pay your balance in full each month, helping you to steer clear of finance charges.
-(Although you may be given the option to enroll in the Pay Over Time feature with this card, it’s not always available and it’s only for select purchases. )
+Charge cards can be handy for two reasons: Unlike a credit card, they don’t have a set credit limit; instead, your limit is based on and adjusts with your card use.
+Charge cards also typically require you to pay your balance in full each month, helping you to steer clear of finance charges.
+Although you may be given the option to enroll in the Pay Over Time feature, that comes with caveats too.
+(See the Fees section at the bottom of this article for more information.)